auth0/docs/articles/universal-login/page-templates.md

 ## Page Templates API

 To set the Page Template you need to use the Management API.
 You first need to get a Management API token with the `update:branding`,`read:branding`, `delete:branding` scopes.
+If you are using the 'API Explorer Application' to generate tokens, make sure those scopes are enabled for the 'Auth0 Management API'.

 To set the template, you need to use the following endpoint: